 Tiger Tests Positive For COVID-19

-The latest comes from the Bronx Zoo where a tiger has tested positive for COVID-19 according to the New York Daily News.
+At the Bronx Zoo a tiger tested positive for COVID-19 according to the New York Daily News.
 The 4-year-old female Malayan tiger was tested when it began developing respiratory issues and handlers remembered it had happened to come in contact with a staff member who previously tested positive for Coronavirus.